n-hobart/learn-haskell/hw00/README.md

 * Read Chapters 1 and 2 of the [Haskell Book](haskellbook.com).
 * Install [`haskell stack`](https://docs.haskellstack.org/en/stable/README/)
+* Run the following command to setup Haskell.
+If your shell can't find `stack`, restart your shell and try again.
+(This command is doing a global setup of `stack`, so it does not need to be run in any specific project's directory.)

+        $ stack setup

 * Edit the Haskell file `hw00/src/HW00.sh`.
     * You will see that `greeting` is `undefined`.
     * Change it to print `hello, world!` with a trailing newline.